Stevenmarathias/Algorithm-for-File-Updates-in-Pyton/README.md

     file.write(ip_addresses_string)

 Explanation: '\n'.join(ip_list) combines the list of IP addresses into a single string, each IP address separated by a newline character.
 Opening the file in 'w' mode allows writing the updated list back to the file.

+This Python algorithm automates the process of updating an IP allow list for a company's restricted subnetwork.
+It involves reading IP addresses from a file, comparing them to a removal list, and then writing the updated list back to the same file.
+Key operations include file I/O, string manipulation, and list iteration.